What to do in summer in Berlin

 Golden after-work evenings

 As evenings grow longer and brighter in the summer, countless Berlin beer gardens will open their doors to guests.
 Some beer gardens are idyllically situated on or in parks, others draw their charm from their urban surroundings, and many like to brew their own beer.
-Whether between lime trees or rustic walls, whether home-brewed or a proven brand: beer undeniably tastes best in the summer evening sun.
+Whether you prefer a more traditional German beer garden or you like to listen to techno and party outside while the afternoon sun turns to dusk, Berlin certainly has a variety of beer gardens to suit anyone.
+For a list of our favourite beer gardens in the capital, check out this blog.
+Between lime trees or rustic walls, whether home-brewed or a proven brand: beer undeniably tastes best in the summer evening sun.

 Dancing in the open air

 Berlin is known for its party scene and in summer the clubs like to move their festivities outside.
 Dance your feet sore in an open-air right next to the river Spree and enjoy a wonderful sunrise with a view of the TV tower.
+Check out Klunkerkranich in Neukölln if you want to enjoy a view over the whole city, or Ipse in Kreuzberg to dance by the water.
+Kater Blau in Friedrichshain is always a popular spot, but be prepared to wait in long lines to get in.
+Alternatively, Yaam is a chilled-out beachside bar on the river Spree, perfect for more laid-back individuals.
 If that's not your thing, don’t fret.
 Events such as Karneval der Kulturen or the Fête de la Musique attract thousands of people of all ages to the streets every year, where they celebrate the diversity of their city together.

 If you want to escape the hustle and bustle of the big city in summer, take a drive to the surrounding area of Berlin.
 Brandenburg has many natural and cultural highlights to offer, which are definitely worth a day trip.
 Away from the crowds, an extended bicycle tour or a city walk in the much smaller Potsdam is an excellent way to relieve stress.
+Beautiful castles on the side of the lakes maek a perfect background for an afternoon picnic.
 A camping trip to the Spreewald is even more effective at ditching big-city-blues.
 There you can enjoy the tranquillity of the green surroundings between countless rivers and canals.
+Be sure to rent a kayak and take a tour through the removed woodland canals--you're sure to spot some wildlife between the quaint cabins and rural countryside.